-- Put thighs in a large bowl, drizzle with oil and toss to coat.
+- Put thighs in a large bowl, drizzle with 1 tablespoon oil and toss to coat.

 - Mix sea salt, pepper, coriander, cumin, and paprika together and toss with the chicken thighs to coat, rubbing it in with your hands if necessary.